How can you stop someone contesting a Will?

 The key is to take advice early and consider not only all of the options and how to approach a challenge but what the likely outcome of a successful challenge would be.

-Speak to our expert Team today if you think that you may need to bring or defend a claim under the Inheritance (Provision for Family and Dependants) Act 1975 (also knows as IPFDA).
+If you think that you may need to bring or defend a claim under the Inheritance (Provision for Family and Dependants) Act 1975 (also knows as IPFDA), speak to Wilson Browne Solicitors today.